About the Delta

 See the Delta Crops Calendar for the timing of operations for these Delta crops: alfalfa, asparagus, corn, processing tomatoes, safflower, and winter cereals.

-In 2012, over 100 crops were grown in the Delta.
-The top crops by acreage were:
+In general, the top crops by acreage are:

-Other important Delta crops are sweet corn, other forages, pear, walnut, dry beans, cherry, barley, and potato.
-Each of these will be planted on over 3,000 acres.
-(The acreage was estimated using data from the agricultural commissioners of the five-county Delta region.)
+Other important Delta crops are rice, safflower, sweet corn, other forages, pear, almond, walnut, dry beans, cherry, and potato.